cncf/tag-observability/whitepaper.md

 ### Multi-signal correlation

-Hopefully, the above write up explains well how to think about observability correlation, what it means and what is achievable right now.
+Hopefully, the section [Correlating Observability Signals](#correlating-observability-signals) explains well how to think about observability correlation, what it means and what is achievable right now.
 Yet let's quickly enumerate the pitfalls of today's multi-signal observability linking:

 * Inconsistent metadata